maximerenou/php-pi-chat/README.md

 This is an unofficial PHP client for **Pi** chatbot (from **Inflection AI**).
 It doesn't require authentication.

-> This package isn't actively maintained and may be unstable due Inflection AI's Cloudflare configuration.
+> This package isn't actively maintained and may be unstable due to Inflection AI's Cloudflare configuration.

 > This package is stricly meant for educational purpose.
 Use at your own risks.